emcoberly/School/homework/hw12/README.md

 Your solution to this problem must meet the following criteria.

 1. You must define the two functions given above and they must meet the given specifications.
-2. Your program must correctly handle any input errors.
-3. Your code **must** produce the same output as the included sample program, ``solution.o``.
+2. Your code **must** produce the same output as the included sample program, ``solution.o``.
 Run this program several times trying different inputs to make sure you understand what the output should look like.

 ## Grade Specification